itf/6s092/courses/IAP19/PS/PS28/content.md

 </question>

 <question multiplechoice>
 csq_prompt = "Next, remember that you should never ever ever recurse without base cases.
-Which of the following are correct?" csq_renderer = "checkbox" csq_options = ["$x(0, e) = 1$", "$x(0, e) = 0$", "$x(f, 0) = \\infty$", "$x(f, 0) = f$", "$x(f, 0) = 1$"]
+Which of the following are correct?
+Hint: if a scenario is impossible, it's common to say that we need $\\infty$ steps to solve the problem." csq_renderer = "checkbox" csq_options = ["$x(0, e) = 1$", "$x(0, e) = 0$", "$x(f, 0) = \\infty$", "$x(f, 0) = f$", "$x(f, 0) = 1$"]
 csq_soln = [0,1,1,0,0]
 csq_explanation = ""
 </question>

-If all is well and correct, $x(n, k)$ should give us the minimum number of egg drops for $n$ floors and $k$ eggs.

-Finally, let us calculate the runtime.
+Now we have a general expression for $X(f, e)$, where we can vary the number of floors $f$ and the number of eggs $e$.
+We can use this to solve the recurrence for $X(n, k)$ (since our building has $n$ floors and we have $k$ eggs, where $n$ and $k$ are fixed constants).

+Let's calculate the run-time required to solve for $X(n, k)$.

 <question expression>
 csq_prompt = "How many subproblems do you have?
-Express in Theta notation." csq_soln = ["Theta(nk)", "Theta(n * k)"]
-csq_explanation = ""
+(How many different instances of $X(f, e)$ will we run?)
+Express in Theta notation." csq_soln = ["Theta(nk)", "Theta(n * k)"] csq_explanation = ""
 </question>